sbittmann/filterdb/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 [![Blazing Fast](https://img.shields.io/badge/speed-blazing%20%F0%9F%94%A5-brightgreen.svg?style=flat-square)](https://twitter.com/acdlite/status/974390255393505280)

-This is a no-SQL database completly written in node.js.
-Data could be accessed with JS-Syntax no need to learn a new QueryLanguage
+This is an fully extendable no-SQL database completly written in node.js.
+Data could be accessed with JS-Array like find/filter Syntax.
+So there is no need to learn a new QueryLanguage.

 ## Installation
 ```bash